heinc1010/BAMixChecker/README.md

 Input
 -----------
-To run MuBaMer, directory path of bam files with –d option or a list of bam files with –l is required.
+To run MuBaMer, the directory path of bam files with –d option or a list of bam files with –l is required.
 A pair of sample list or directory information is needed.

-It only gets the pairs of samples.
+It only gets pairs of samples.

 The form of the list can be two types.

 -Tab-divided paired files on each line.
-MuBaMer will pair files based on the pair information.
+BAMixChecker pair files based on the pair information.
   ```
   /path/Tumor_1.bam /path/Normal_1.bam
   /path/Tumor_2.bam /path/Normal_2.bam